Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Waterford West has 25 active public transport stops, all of which are bus stops.
-These stops are served by 9 different routes that together facilitate 719 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 284 meters from the nearest stop.
+These stops are served by nine different routes that together facilitate 719 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 284 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation, used by 89% of residents.
+On average, there are 1.2 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport